algosup/2024-2025-project-4-web-fpga-team-5/README.md

 npm i
 ```

-6. Go back to main directory.
+6. Go back to the main directory.

 ```bash
 cd ..